-Doing it Afraid: My Year of Adventure
+Doing It Afraid: My Year of Adventure

 In the past year, I accomplished a few non-bucket list adventures for the first time: I ziplined, snorkeled, and parasailed.